🖨️ Computer Hardware & Output Devices

 | Audio Jack (3.5mm) | Audio | Headphones, microphone, speakers |

-Exam Favourite: Serial = one bit at a time; Parallel = multiple bits at once.
-Both are now largely replaced by USB.
+Serial ports send one bit at a time, whereas parallel ports send multiple bits together.
+Both have largely been replaced in everyday use by USB.

 Printer Resolution and Speed